Is Google Using Cross-Device Tracking?

 These are well described in the following Irish Examiner article, Future of Mobile: Advertisers and the quest for your data.
-If you read that and have some familiarity with how Google works, you may ask yourself if Google has followed such practices, or shown any sign of doing so.
+If you read that and have some familiarity with how Google works, you may ask yourself if Google has followed such practices like Cross-Device Tracking, or have shown any sign of doing so.

 In November, the Federal Trade Commission (FTC) held a workshop on Cross Device Tracking, where they investigated practices that different companies were getting involved with, and they did some diving into the topic in a very informative way.
-There are a couple of videos linked to from that page that are worth watching if you want to become better informed on the topic.
+There are a couple of videos linked to from that page that are worth watching if you want to become better informed on how Cross-Device Tracking works.

 I noticed a couple of recent patent filings at Google that were relevant to the workshop and to that article that fit into these changes, and are worth thinking about: